Robust Bayesian FDR Control using Bayes Factors, with Applications to Multi-tissue eQTL Discovery: Robust Control of Bayesian FDR

 \item Find

 \item Estimate $\hat \pi_0$ by

 \end{enumerate} Essentially, this procedure searches for the largest proportion of tests with mean Bayes factors less than $1$.
-We demonstrate in Lemma 2 and Proposition 1 that the EBF procedure produces the upper bound estimate of $\pi_0$ required by Theorem 1.
+We demonstrate in Lemma 2 and Proposition 2 that the EBF procedure produces the upper bound estimate of $\pi_0$ required by the Proposition 1.

-\begin{lemma} For the case in which $\pi_0 = 1$, assuming that all Bayes factors have finite variance under the corresponding null models, the EBF procedure estimates $\hat \pi_0 \xrightarrow{P} 1$ provided that the number of tests is sufficiently large. \end{lemma} The proof is based on the extreme value theory and the law of large numbers, and we provide details in appendix \ref{lem2.proof}. \begin{prop} Given the conditions specified in Lemma 2, for a mixture of null and alternative models, the estimate by the EBF procedure satisfies
+\begin{lemma} In the case $\pi_0 = 1$, the EBF procedure estimates $\hat \pi_0 \xrightarrow{P} 1$, provided that the number of tests is sufficiently large. \end{lemma} The proof is simply based on the law of large numbers, and the full details are given in the appendix \ref{lem2.proof}. \begin{prop} For a mixture of null and alternative models, the estimate by the EBF procedure satisfies

-provided that the number of the null tests is sufficiently large. \end{prop} The proof of Proposition 1 is trivial given Lemma 2; nevertheless, we give a detailed argument in appendix \ref{prop1.proof}.
+provided that the number of the null tests is sufficiently large. \end{prop} The Proposition 2 is trivially followed from Lemma 2, and the detailed argument is provided in the appendix \ref{prop1.proof}.

 The EBF procedure also allows the study of some of the general properties of Bayesian FDR control.
-Here, we give one such example: if a single Bayes factor exceeds a certain threshold, the corresponding null hypothesis can be rejected with respect to a targeted FDR level without the explicit evaluation of $\hat \pi_0$.
+Here, we show one interesting example: if a single Bayes factor exceeds a certain threshold, the corresponding null hypothesis can be rejected with respect to a targeted FDR level without the explicit evaluation of $\hat \pi_0$.
 We call this threshold the {\em automatic rejection threshold} of Bayes factors in multiple testing.
-We have the following corollary concerning one such automatic rejection threshold: \begin{corollary} Under the settings stated in Proposition 1 and at the FDR level $\alpha$, if a Bayes factor exceeds $m/\alpha$, the EBF procedure automatically rejects the corresponding null hypothesis. \end{corollary} The proof is trivially based on the estimate of $\hat \pi_0$ by the EBF procedure and equation (\ref{lfdr}); we give the details in appendix D. Most interestingly, the automatic rejection threshold, $m/\alpha$, clearly resembles Bonferroni corrections for $p$-values.
+We have the following corollary concerning one such automatic rejection threshold: \begin{corollary} Under the settings stated in Proposition 1 and at the FDR level $\alpha$, if a Bayes factor exceeds $m/\alpha$, the EBF procedure automatically rejects the corresponding null hypothesis. \end{corollary} The proof is trivially based on the estimate of $\hat \pi_0$ by the EBF procedure and equation (\ref{lfdr}); we give the details in the appendix D. Most interestingly, the automatic rejection threshold, $m/\alpha$, clearly resembles Bonferroni corrections for $p$-values.